+Through the clearing interface, a calculation is made of the total credit and debit for each issuer and clearing entity, in accordance with pre-defined rules as agreed between the parties, in relation to all types of transactions carried out with charge cards at the businesses.
+The services in the clearing interface are only relevant in cross clearing transactions.
 The credit and debit data for each issuer and clearing entity, in accordance with the defined rules agreed between the parties, is transferred to each issuer and the settlement of accounts is transferred in files to Masav, which executes the actual payment instructions between clearing entities and the issuers.
-In accordance with the supervision directives over the payments systems, until April 2023, the Company is expected to complete a direct connection to the Zahav system, which is a banking system that allows to transfer funds from one bank account to another immediately and perform the payment instructions directly in the system.
+In accordance with the supervision directives over the payments systems, in the second quarter of 2023, the Company is expected to complete a direct connection to the Zahav system.